Connecticut River: Crossings

 The Connecticut River is a barrier to travel between western and eastern New England.
 Several major transportation corridors cross the river including Amtrak's Northeast Corridor, Interstate 95 (Connecticut Turnpike), Interstate 90 (Massachusetts Turnpike), Interstate 89, Interstate 93, and Interstate 84.
 In addition, Interstate 91, whose route largely follows the river, crosses it twice – once in Connecticut and once in Massachusetts.

 In literature

-Lydia Sigourney's poem "Connecticut River" was published in her 1834 poetry collection.
+Lydia Sigourney's poem "Connecticut River" was first published in her 1834 poetry collection.
+A later poem, "Passage up the Connecticut", was published in 1845, together with a description of a journey along the river.

 Wallace Stevens, one of America's most important 20th century poets, lived in Hartford, Connecticut, where he was vice-president of the Hartford Insurance Co.
-He composed many of his poems, including "The River of Rivers in Connecticut" on his 2.4 mile daily walk to and from his office.
+He composed many of his poems, including "The River of Rivers in Connecticut", on his 2.4 mile daily walk to and from his office.